The leaning tower of Gloucester

 A survey in 1787 concluded that the church was not actually in imminent danger of collapse, and repairs and restorations followed at the end of the 18th century, then in 1843, 1865 (during which the main porch was rebuilt) and, following a fire, in 1901.
 Around 1925–1926 the foundations were shored up with some thirty tons of concrete.
 Further work in 1935–1938 re-roofed the church and rebuilt the north aisle.

 The church, which remains consecrated to this day, passed into the care of the Churches Conservation Trust in 1975.
-It has been listed Grade I by Historic England since 1952.
 Sadly, because of the poor condition of a roof that is now end-of-life, the church is one of Gloucester's residents in the Historic England Heritage At Risk Register.
 Although the property is locked, keys are held by Brimbles Cafe farther up Westgate Street and, just across the street, the Folk of Gloucester.
-It is also a regular participant in the annual Heritage Open Days.
+It is also a regular participant in the annual Heritage Open Days and occasional spillover venue for Folk of Gloucester events.